Arizona Freedom Caucus: Immigration and border security

+The Caucus has expressed support for ICE operations under the Trump administration.

 LGBT+ issues

 In 2023, Hoffman criticized Hobbs' executive order providing transgender healthcare for state employees, calling it a waste of taxpayer money.
 Its members have supported legislation that would restrict drag shows and regulate transgender students' participation in sports.
 Earlier that year, the caucus called for the firing of Hobbs' Press Secretary, Josselyn Berry, after she posted on X an image of a woman pointing a gun with the caption "[u]s when we see transphobes".
 The caucus called the post "reprehensible and massively disturbing".
 Hobbs denounced the post and said she "does not condone violence in any form."

+Traffic regulation

+The Caucus has opposed efforts to expand use of speed-regulating devices, like governors in personal vehicles, citing personal freedom concerns.
+Rep. Rachel Keshel has called such efforts "nanny-state legislation" that would be weaponized against citizens in the future.

 Members

 The Caucus does not publish its membership, but members are free to disclose their involvement.